unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 #### OBSERVANT
 Quick to notice details of your environment, you gain the following benefits:
 - Increase your Intelligence, Will or Wisdom score by 1, to a maximum of 20.
-- If you can see a creature’s mouth while it is speaking a language you understand, you can interpret what it’s saying by reading its lips.
+- If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.
 You have a +5 bonus to your passive Wisdom (Perception) and passive Intelligence (Investigation) scores.

 #### RESILIENT